salimamukhit/CS336-P1/README.md

 3) In server-src you can see that the file received-config.ini appeared.
 This is the result of client sending the configuration file to the server.

-4) The Part_One.pcap includes the packets captured.
+4) The client-server.pcap includes the packets captured.

 -------------------- Standalone Application --------------------